Equivariant vector bundles over quantum spheres: Equivariant vector bundles over quantum spheres

 \subsection{Projective modules over $\C_q[\Sbb^{2n}]$}

-By a classical homogeneous vector bundles over $\Sbb^{2n}$ with fiber $X$ we understand the (left or right) projective $\C[\Sbb^{2n}]$-module $\Gamma(\Sbb^{2n},X)$ of its global sections.
-It can be realized as the subspace of $\k$-invariants in $\C[G]\tp X$, where $G$ is either $SO(2n+1)$ or its simply connected covering if $X$ is a spinor representation of $\k$.
+By a classical equivariant vector bundle over $\Sbb^{2n}$ with fiber $X$ we understand the (left or right) finitely generated projective $\C[\Sbb^{2n}]$-module $\Gamma(\Sbb^{2n},X)$ of its global sections.
+It can be realized as the subspace of $\k$-invariants in $\C[G]\tp X$, where $G$ is either $SO(2n+1)$ or its simply connected covering if $X$ is a spin representation of $\k$.